A Comparative Study on Dynamic Graph Embedding based on Mamba and Transformers: Proposed Methods

 where $\phi$ is a learnable function (typically an MLP), $\epsilon$ is a learnable parameter, $\mathcal{N}(i)$ denotes the neighbors of node $i$, and $\|$ represents concatenation.

-The proposed models (ST-TransformerG2G, DG-Mamba, and enhanced GDG-Mamba) apply the same triplet-based contrastive loss for training, encouraging similar nodes to have close Gaussian distributions in the embedding space while pushing dissimilar nodes apart.
+The proposed models (ST-TransformerG2G, $\mathcal{DG}$-Mamba, and enhanced $\mathcal{GDG}$-Mamba) apply the same triplet-based contrastive loss for training, encouraging similar nodes to have close Gaussian distributions in the embedding space while pushing dissimilar nodes apart.